ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch04.md

 ## Practical Implications and Limitations [](#practical-implications-and-limitations)

-If itâ€™s possible to identify smaller subnetworks that have the same predictive performance as their up-to-10-times-larger counterparts, this can have significant implications for both neural training and inference.
+If it's possible to identify smaller subnetworks that have the same predictive performance as their up-to-10-times-larger counterparts, this can have significant implications for both neural training and inference.
 Given the ever-growing size of modern neural network